-Drink, Jeffrey Morgenthaler, bar manager at Clyde Common in Portland, mixes up a classic Easter Day cocktail.
+Jeffrey Morgenthaler, bar manager at Clyde Common in Portland, mixes up a classic Easter Day cocktail.
 An exploration of the resurgence of the station wagon's popularity in Cars.
-For Girls, Miss November 2004, Cara Zavaleta,
+For Girls, Miss November 2004, Cara Zavaleta, makes a striking

 Josh Schollmeyer, Playboy's Director of Digital Content noted:

 We're taking everything that has made Playboy great and re-imagining it for the iPhone, while reinventing our aesthetic with exclusive pictorials and a beautiful, image-heavy navigation.
 It truly is Playboy 2.0.

 Official White House Response to Make Unlocking Cell Phones Legal.
 It's Time to Legalize Cell Phone Unlocking